-There are a number of dams with possible structural and performance problems due to design, construction, or maintenance issues which have been identified.
+There are several dams with possible structural and performance problems due to design, construction, or maintenance issues which have been identified.

 Right-of-Way/Jurisdiction Projects

 The Right-of-Way (ROW)/Jurisdiction projects include those facilities that have access or jurisdictional issues.